Paul Starr

 Paul Starr lectures at the Rappaport Center for Law and Service, Suffolk University Law School, October 1, 2009.

 Paul Elliot Starr (born May 12, 1949) is a professor of sociology and public affairs at Princeton University.
 He is also the co-editor (with Robert Kuttner) and co-founder (with Kuttner and Robert Reich) of The American Prospect, a notable liberal magazine created in 1990.
 In 1994, he founded the Electronic Policy Network, or Moving Ideas, an online public policy resource.
 In 1993, Starr was the senior advisor for President Bill Clinton's proposed health care reform plan.
 He is also the president of the Sandra Starr Foundation.

 At Princeton University, Starr holds the Stuart Chair in Communications and Public Affairs at the Princeton School of Public and International Affairs.
 Of his many publications, Starr is best known for his book The Social Transformation of American Medicine published by Basic Books in 1983.

+In 2026, he was elected to the American Philosophical Society.

 Education and personal life

-Starr earned a B.A. from Columbia University in 1970 and a Ph.D. in Sociology from Harvard University in 1978.
+Starr earned a B.A. from Columbia University in 1970 and a Ph.D. in sociology from Harvard University in 1978.
+Starr began his professional career at Harvard, where he was Assistant Professor (1978–1983) and Associate Professor (1983–1985), but after he was denied tenure at Harvard, he left for Princeton, where he has been since 1985.

 Starr's first wife, Sandra Starr, died in 1998.
 Currently, Starr lives in Princeton, New Jersey and is married to Ann Baynes Coiro.
 He has four children and three stepchildren.

 Works

 Starr's works have focused on politics, public policy, and social theory.
 However, within sociology, his work has focused on political sociology; institutional analysis; and how the sociology of knowledge, technology, and information affects democracy, equality, and freedom.
 Furthermore, he has written books relating to how policies affect health care, with works such as The Social Transformation of American Medicine, The Logic of Health Care Reform, and Remedy and Reaction: The Peculiar American Struggle over Health-Care Reform.
 In addition to his work on sociology, he has written works on the media, public, and liberalism, with works such as The Creation of the Media: Political Origins of Modern Communications and Freedom's Power.

-According to Keith Wailoo et al. Starr’s The Social Transformation of American Medicine was an exploration of medical care that had unprecedented scope and narrative power, garnering the Bancroft Prize for American History, extensive praise from health care professionals, and the 1984 Pulitzer Prize for Nonfiction.
+According to Keith Wailoo et al. Starr's The Social Transformation of American Medicine was an exploration of medical care that had unprecedented scope and narrative power, garnering the Bancroft Prize for American History, extensive praise from health care professionals, and the 1984 Pulitzer Prize for Nonfiction.
 Perhaps the most compelling attribute of The Social Transformation is its capacity to portray a coherent image of the complex worlds of health care and health policy.
 It did so, in large part, by effectively casting the evolving stories of American medicine and American society as reflections of one another.

 The work was very widely and favorably reviewed.
 Soon it was adopted in university classes in diverse disciplines such as history, medicine, economics, sociology, political science, and law.